 In addition, turn in the final release of your project (the running prototype) with a README file.
-A good README describes the installation procedure and runtime environment, lists unsupported features and bugs, and provides introductory user operation instructions.
+A good README file contributes to a successful UX.
+It describes the installation procedure and runtime environment, lists unsupported features and bugs, and provides introductory user operation instructions.
+The instructor will use the README to evaluate your prototype.